mxrch/darkshot/README.md

 #### Threads results delimiter
 While we don't end the threads, their results are kept in the memory.\
-Since Darkshot is designed to keep running several years, we can't keep the threads results indefinitly in the memory.\
+Since Darkshot is designed to keep running several years, we can't keep the threads results indefinitely in the memory.\
 So, it takes the value in config.py (example: 100), and it will unload and restart threads each 100 links.

 #### Unwanted pictures folder